mearashadowfax/GuardianVPN/README.md

 Once the bot is running, users can interact with it by sending commands via Telegram.
 The available commands are:
 • `/about`: Get information about the bot and its features
 • `/generate_config`: Generate a new configuration file
-• `/getapp`: Get a download link for both OpenVPN and Wireguard apps
+• `/getapp`: Get a download link for both OpenVPN and WireGuard apps
 • `/limitations`: Learn about bot's limitations
 • `/privacy`: View privacy policy
 • `/start`: Start the bot and get a welcome message